gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Not good for mission critical jobs or databases
 - Great combinatin: reserved instances for baseline needs + On Demand & Spot instances to handle peak times

+**EC2 Dedicated Instances**

+- Instances running on hardware that is dedicated to you
+- May share hardware with other instances in same account
+- No control over instance placement (can move hardware after Stop / Start)

 **EC2 Dedicated Hosts**

 - Physical dedicated EC2 server for your use